PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 # Python Environments Continued

-Now we have created multiple Python environments.
-We can list them using:
+Now multiple Python environments have been created.
+They can be listed using:

 ```
 mamba env list